ReVanced/revanced-manager/docs/2_4_settings.md

 ## 🎛️ Essential settings

-- ### 🪛 Allow changing patch selections
+- ### 🪛 Allow changing patch selection

-  Allows the user to change the patch selections from the default selections.
+  Allows the user to change the patch selection from the default selection.

 - ### 🔍 Version compatibility check